Best JBL Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best JBL headphones you can buy in 2021.

 JBL is arguably best-known for its cheap and cheerful Bluetooth speakers, but the US brand also makes some superb headphones.
-They're typically characterised by lively, entertaining sounds with plenty of bass and colourful designs – just like its speakers.
-They're often keenly priced, especially around Amazon Prime Day 2021.
+They're typically characterised by lively, entertaining sounds with plenty of bass and colourful designs.
+We've picked the very best models below.

 Not heard of JBL?
 The firm is part of Harman, which is owned by Samsung and whose other audio brands include AKG, Harman Kardon and Mark Levinson.
 Harman is responsible for providing audio for consumers, companies and connected cars all over the world.
 So you could say it knows a thing or two about sound quality.

 We've rounded up the very best JBL headphones on the market, from its five-star true wireless earbuds, the sporty Reflect Flow, to its many pairs of bass-laden over-ears inspired by DJs.
 We're also looking forward to reviewing the newly-announced Reflect Flow Pro.